 After completion of the written dissertation, it is presented and defended at a scheduled seminar meeting.
-The dissertation must be approved by the student's research committee.
-The student is responsible for submitting the final approved dissertation to the University Graduate School.
+Defense of the dissertation must be scheduled at a minimum of 30 days prior to the defense, and all members of the research committee must agree that the dissertation is ready to be defended before the defense is allowed to be scheduled.